qzhang503/proteoQ/README.md

 # proteoQ
-Process TMT data from tandem MS experiments (see `vignette.html` for more details)
+Process TMT data from tandem MS experiments

 ## Introduction to proteoQ
 Chemical labeling using tandem mass tag ([TMT](https://en.wikipedia.org/wiki/Tandem_mass_tag)) has been commonly applied in mass spectrometry (MS)-based quantification of proteins and peptides.
 The proteoQ tool currently processes the peptide spectrum matches (PSM) tables from [Mascot](https://http://www.matrixscience.com/) searches for 6-, 10- or 11-plex TMT experiments.
 Peptide and protein results are then produced with users' selection of parameters in data filtration, alignment and normalization.
 The package further offers a suite of tools and functionalities in statistics, informatics and data visualization by creating 'wrappers' around published R functions.